saumyadixit3006/Opportuna/README.md

 Priority Score
 ```

-So the project uses the stored data to generate useful information for the student.
+This gives the project a meaningful problem-solving component in addition to CRUD operations.

 ---